ds-elections/state-forecasting-alpha/LME/LME_Test.md

     ## [1] 1884.294

 In short, this basically gives each observation, in this case, a given cake, a unique intercept based on its respective recipe (and how that recipe might influence the outcome).
 This is done using the (x|y) command where x is a given random effect and y is all the possible levels or factors of that effect and subsequently a unique intercept will be assigned to each possible combination.
-Since, in this case, we are just interested in recipes as opposed, say, recipes based on how well they are replicated (recipe|replicate) or some similar combination, then x is simply set to equal 1.
+Since, in this case, we are just interested in recipes as opposed to, say, recipes based on how well they are replicated (recipe|replicate) or some similar combination, then x is simply set to equal 1.
 The parentheses are necessary to specify that we are dealing with random effects and want to give each observation its unique inctercept.
 The most successful model should have the lowest AIC value.

 ### Model 3: Multiple Group Effects